bobmeow/linkedin-profile-pdf-maker/README.md

 # LinkedIn Profile PDF Maker
 ## Getting Started

-First, run npm install and then run the development server:
+First, run npm install and then run the development server (make sure you are on a Mac and using Node.js 18.17 or later):

 ```bash
 npm install